The Latest Sleep Apnea Devices and Treatment Options: A Complete List

 NightShift (US, Australia)

-Doctors implant a pacemaker device that stimulates the body to keep the airway more open.
+Doctors implant a pacemaker-like device that stimulates the body to keep the airway more open.

 Inspire (US, UK)